Tie Dyed Shirt By D.I. Jolly

 They stared at each other for a few moments.

 “But did you really have to set them on fire?”

 “I think you know the answer to that.”

-“Ok, but did you really have to set them on fire in our kitchen?”
+“Ok, but did you have to set them on fire … in our kitchen?”

-“I will admit, I regret that the house burnt down, but I still think that ultimately it’s for the best.”
+“I will admit, I regret that the house burnt down, but I still think that ultimately, I made the right decision.”